 This fast and simple plant-based dish is one that you can serve your family in a pinch of time for lunch or dinner with less than ten ingredients.
 Make a double portion if you have more in your family, or freeze the extras.
 Nutrition wise, chickpeas are really power packed with nutrients.
 Just one cup of cooked boiled unsalted chickpeas already provides 269 calories, 14.5 grams protein, 12.5 grams of fiber, 4.7 milligrams of iron and is a good source of phosphorus and potassium.
 Chickpeas are extremely versatile in the kitchen and have a distinctive taste and texture different from other dried beans.
 To learn more about chickpeas and how to prepare dry chickpeas for cooking, read here.
 Jump to Recipe

 Make this Easy Vegan Curried Chickpeas & Mushrooms dish as a bulk meal prep recipe at the beginning of the week, or whip it up as part of a nutritious fast weeknight meal to pair with your grain or gluten-free alternative of choice to feed a hungry family.
 Some examples of great pairings are with rice, couscous, quinoa, barley, or even mixing this dish with cooked whole grain pasta noodles or rice noodles to make a flavorful dry noodle entree.

 Make this easy but flavorful vegan, dairy-free, egg-free, nut-free, gluten-free, soy-free dish to complement whatever whole grain or gluten-free alternative of choice you desire!

-- 1 tablespoon canola oil divided (or other vegetable oil)
+- 2 teaspoons olive oil divided (or other vegetable oil)

 - ½ cup diced onion [60 g]